Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-3 Trees, Flowers, or Condolences have been shared with support of Keith's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Carole's family - View on Tribute Wall

 Age 95, of Mount Lebanon; and formerly of McCandless, Homosassa FL, O’Hara Twp, Pittsburgh, and New Kensington, passed away on Thursday, January 18, 2024 due to complications of dementia.
 Beloved daughter of the late Ralph Henry and Mildred Milsom Miller; beloved wife of 51 years to the late Edward M. Stumpf, Jr.; loving mother of Michael Stumpf (Molly), Ralph Stumpf, Amy Giammattei (Bruce), and the late Thomas Stumpf; cherished grandmother of Christopher Stumpf (Sara), Michelle Cuttie (Kyle), Jason Stumpf (the late Ashley) (Morgan), Eric Stumpf (Lauren), Adriana Listwak (Tom), Nina Stumpf, Hattie Murphy, Brandon Murphy, Andrew Stumpf, Nicole Stumpf, and Katherine Grace Stumpf; dear sister of Paula Phillips (John); and good friend to the late Gene Ludlow.
 She is also survived by seven great grandchildren and numerous nieces, nephews, and cousins.

 Carole was a member of Emanuel Lutheran Church in Etna and also of St Timothy Lutheran Church in Crystal River while living in Florida.